rejetto/hfs/README.md

 # Plug-ins

-If a `plugins` folder is present, HFS monitors it.
-Each plug-in is a sub-folder of `plugins` folder.
+To install a plugin you just copy its folder inside `plugins` folder.

-Plug-ins can be hot-swapped, and at some extent can be edited without restarting the server.
+Delete it to uninstall.

 HFS will ignore all folders with `-disabled` at the end of the name.

 # Developers section